HitecCS/KDataflashParser/README.md

     allDataFlashMessages.size // = 270441
     fieldLists["Roll"].size // = 40347

 Some fields exist across multiple messages.
-If the message's type is important to you, you can filter messages in to your search in the following way.
-Note that this function can also be used to filter messages in more complex ways.
+If you want to filter out messages using some conditional logic with this function: `getFieldListConditional`

-    val baroAlts : ArrayList<DFMessage> = dfParser.getFieldListConditional("Alt") { m -> m.getType() == "BARO" }
+    val northernBaroAlts : ArrayList<DFMessage> = dfParser.getFieldListConditional("Alt") { dfMessage -> dfMessage.Mode == "AUTO" }

-    val nonBaroAlts : ArrayList<DFMessage> = dfParser.getFieldListConditional("Alt") { m -> m.getType() != "BARO" }

 ##License